DragonPerl/WiPi/README.md

     to a GPIO-pin and write a PWM-value to a pin.

-    For more information look at the table below where you can dind the actual functions.
+    For more information look at the table below where you can find the actual functions.

     The actual version is in a test status.
 I don't guarantee that it will work properly.
     Of corse I am on testing and turning things arround that it will work.
-SO if you recognise any errors or suggestions feel free to leave a comment.
+If you recognise any errors or suggestions feel free to leave a comment.
-    I will answere every posting that makes sense in my eyes, so please don't be upset if I don't answere yours.
+    I will answere every posting that makes sense to me, so please don't be upset if I don't answere yours.
     Either it is a question I can't answere at the moment, or it doesn't make sense to me! ;)
 ```